- In the 1950s, Eastern indigo snakes completely disappeared from Alabama because of habitat loss, human persecution, and pet traders.

 Alabama is not the only state where Eastern indigo snakes are being re-introduced.
 For the past six years, they have been released in batches in northern Florida, for a total of 107 so far.

 And Georgia is teaming up in the efforts.
-Zoo Atlanta has been responsible for raising over 100 of the Eastern indigo snakes that were reintroduced in Alabama.
+Zoo Atlanta has been responsible for raising more than 100 of the Eastern indigo snakes that were reintroduced in Alabama.
 Hopefully, populations will slowly continue to grow.

 The Eastern indigo snake’s name comes from its unique blue-black, glossy scales.
 In the light, these scales have an iridescent shine that appears purple.
 Some of these snakes may also have a red or creamy color on the chin, throat, and cheeks.

 The Eastern indigo snake is native to the southeastern United States.
 It lives in the Florida peninsula, Georgia, and a small part of southeastern Mississippi.
-It once thrived in Alabama as well, but for the past 60 years, there haven’t been any Eastern indigo snakes here.
+It once thrived in Alabama as well, but for more than 60 years there have only been two sightings in the state.

-Eastern indigo snakes use a variety of habitats depending on the season, like pine, sandhills, marshes, freshwater, prairies, and burrows.
+This snake species uses a variety of habitats depending on the season, including pine, sandhills, marshes, freshwater, prairies, and burrows.

 When it gets cold in the winter, the Eastern indigo snake relies on gopher tortoise burrows to stay warm.